tamtran4869/E-commerce-analysis/User_analysis.md

 #### Comments

-New users played a main role in the website traffics.
+New users played a main role in the website traffic.
-The users with 1 and 3 times in the webiste were significant as well.
-The maximum of number of repeat sessions was 3.
+The users with 1 and 3 times on the website were also significant.
+The maximum number of repeat sessions was 3.

 ## Question 19

-Get data to understand the minimum, maximum, and average time between the first and second session.
+Get data to understand the minimum, maximum, and average time between the first and second sessions.

 _Received date: Nov 02, 2014_

 #### SQL query
-There are 4 steps:
+There are four steps:

 1&2.
-Step 1 and step 2 were same with Q18, except adding time for new sessions and repeat session and using HAVING command to remove all user_id without repeat sessions.
+Step 1 and step 2 were the same as Q18, except adding time for new sessions and repeat sessions and using the HAVING command to remove all user_id without repeat sessions.

 ![image](https://user-images.githubusercontent.com/114192113/212207530-c19457e0-e12f-46a2-8a23-b8b8913a9a9b.png)

-3. From the table above, keep only the smallest repeat session id and time which means the next session after the new session, then group by user_id (e.g. it removed a record of user_id 152849 in the table step 3, compared to the table step 2).
+3. From the table above, keep only the smallest repeat session id and time, which means the next session after the new session, then group by user_id (e.g. it removed a record of user_id 152849 in the table step 3, compared to table step 2).

 ![image](https://user-images.githubusercontent.com/114192113/212207661-f98d6dd3-6c12-4bda-b919-7d8ca0d0735d.png)